What were the top lithium-producing countries in 2020? Australia took the top spot, and it was followed by Chile and China.

 Mine production: 18,000 MT

-Chile was another of the world’s top producers in 2019, with its production increasing from 17,000 MT of lithium content in 2018 to 18,000 MT last year.
+Chile was another of the world’s top lithium producers in 2020, with its production decreasing from 19,300 MT of lithium content in 2019 to 18,000 MT last year.
 Unlike Australia, where lithium is extracted from hard-rock mines, Chile’s lithium is found in lithium brine deposits.

 The Salar de Atacama salt flat in Chile generates roughly half the revenue for SQM (NYSE:SQM), a top lithium producer.
 The Salar de Atacama is also the home of another top producer from lithium brine operations — US-based Albemarle (NYSE:ALB).